Infinidoge/nix-minecraft/CONTRIBUTING.md

 ## Formatting

-All files should be formatted with `nixpkgs-fmt`.
+All files should be formatted with `nixfmt-rfc-style`.
 This is linted by a PR check.

 ## Checks